robertzp/responsive-image-cropper/README.md

 The intention is to create a new object instance and use the public methods available to retrieve the currently-set dimensions on demand.

 See /demo/crop.htm for an example.

+Plugin requires jQuery >=2.0.0 - can also use bower to install dependencies.